 Artist Statement

 Printmaking is essential to my work.
-I am drawn to the structural clarity and physicality of print media: the carved surface and distilled form of woodcut, the chemistry and nuance of etching, and the openness of monotype.
-These processes allow me to work deliberately and responsively, developing images through a tension of intention and improvisation, hand and material.
+I am drawn to the structural clarity and physicality of print media: the carved surface and distilled form of woodcut, and the chemistry and nuance of etching.
+These processes allow me to work deliberately and responsively, developing images through a tension between intention and improvisation, hand and material.
+The slow process of carving wood or etching metal allows for a deep engagement with subject matter, while the act of printing introduces transformation and variation.

-Alongside print, I regularly incorporate writing, sound recording, soundscape composition, time-based media such as stop-motion animation.
-Birdsong, migration, microscopy, and plant forms and functions recur throughout my work, agents that shape both content and method.
+Alongside print, I incorporate writing, sound recording, and time-based media such as stop-motion animation.
+Birds, plants, insects, and landscapes - their forms and functions - recur throughout my work, shaping both content and method.
 Across media, I am interested in how pattern operates visually and ecologically, and how attention to small, often overlooked phenomena can shift how we understand place.

 Lisa Matthias